calebc42/eink-template-gen/README.md

 </tbody>
 </table>

-**Problem: Margin Respect**
+**Problem: Toolbar/Overlay**
-The image on the left (built-in template) shows the margins displaying over the template.
+The image on the left (built-in template) shows the file name and page count overlays displaying over the template.
 The image on the right shows the lines being automatically adjusted to render within the margins.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">